-- Open: Open the selected web page in its default application - Rename: Change the name of the selected attachment (not the URL itself) - Edit Location: Change the URL address for the selected attachment
+- Preview in Place: Open the page within the Content Area in TheBrain's builtin browser. - Open: Open the selected web page in its default application. - Open Using Wayback Machine: Open an archived web page for the URL. - Rename: Change the name of the selected attachment (not the URL itself). - Edit Location: Change the URL address for the selected attachment. - Attachments as a List: By default, attachment links appear one after another, wrapping to a new link when there are more than fit in one line.
+This option shows each link in a separate paragraph.